MrDelrus/OptimizationGames/README.md

 # Optimization Games

-There are several optimization games with code for simulations and basic strategies.
-You can try to develop your own strategy to win over written ones, or you can compete your friends in these games.
+There are several optimization games with the code for simulations and basic strategies.
+You can try to develop your own strategy to win over the written ones, or you can compete with your friends in these games.